aminnie/amidifx/README.md

   * Songs List file (songs.csv) is a directory of all the Songs and their respective configurations including associated MIDI SMF and Preset files, track/channel mutes, etc.
   * Add your own MIDI files through the user interface.
 Don't forget to:
    * Add MIDI Cue = P[1-8] meta events to auto trigger and inject a Preset configuration into the MIDI stream.
 Find a place in the MIDI file following the initial channel MSB, LSB and PC changes, but before the first notes sound (often the intro symbol beats on the drum track), and insert the CUE = P1.
-   * Add MIDI Cue = B[0] meta event to preset the Bar Counter with the music play.
-This may require carefull reviewing the MIDI file in e.g. MidiYodi to determine where the first beat starts.
-Initial cymbal quarter lead in often is the start of Music in a Midi file.
+   * Add MIDI Cue = B[0-1] meta event to preset the Bar Counter with the music play.
+This may require a carefully reviewing the MIDI file in e.g. MidiYodi to determine where the first beat starts.
+Initial quarter lead in often is the start of Music in a Midi file.

 ## AMIDIFX Example Screens